Last updated: 31st October 2018

 Private Medical Insurance (PMI)

 PMI, sometimes called health insurance, is considered a necessity by many self-employed professionals, enabling you to get treated more quickly, avoiding time off and loss of earnings, if you become sick or injured.
 However, it can prove costly when you’re paying for it yourself, so you should look out for flexible products that you can tailor to your specific needs.
-Good options are AXA PPP, which has a product specifically aimed at the self-employed and sole traders, and Western Provident Association, which offers discounted rates to freelancers and contractors, if you can prove your tax status.
+Good options are AXA PPP, which has a product specifically aimed at the self-employed and sole traders, and WPA, which offers discounted rates to freelancers and contractors, if you can prove your tax status.

 Most self-employed individuals also need some business insurance, whether that’s professional indemnity, public liability, car insurance or contents cover for your belongings.
-Yet, it’s fair to say that traditional commercial brokers weren’t set up for the needs of this market, with inflexible, expensive policies and a cumbersome customer experience.
+But it’s fair to say that traditional commercial brokers weren’t set up for the needs of this market, with inflexible, expensive policies and a cumbersome customer experience.